 Attention paperless professionals: You CAN take searchable handwritten notes on your iPad and waste ZERO paper!
 Use a digital planner and write daily notes on the iPad with the Apple Pencil.

-What is the Goodnotes app?
+What is the Goodnotes 5

-Why use a note-taking app?
+Why use a note-taking app on your apple devices?

 Note-taking is not for everyone.
 But it’s an excellent option if you’re often taking personal notes, family notes, work notes or, lecture notes … and you want to: